Soupe au Pistou

 Whilst spending so much time in France, particularly the Provence region, you learn how to cook delicious food with whatever ingredients you can find or that are grown locally.
 That is the joy of this area – there is always something available to make great, healthy dishes.

 Soupe au pistou, is one such dish.
-Of course, there are traditional methods of creating this soup, but the fun is making it differently each time – just some subtle changes can lift the soup and make you feel you have never eaten it before!
+Of course, there are traditional methods of creating this soup, but the fun is making it different each time – just some subtle changes can lift the soup and make you feel you have never eaten it before!

 The one thing that cannot be radically changed is the ‘pistou’ itself.
 Whatever happens, pistou must not be confused with ‘pesto’ – it is simply not the same.
 Even though some of the ingredients are, the key difference is that pistou does not include pine nuts, which are vital in pesto, to create that unique nutty and earthy flavour.